 The quickest way is to apply and pay online.
 The demolition notice charge is £120.

-If you wish to make your payment over the phone, call 0151 233 3021, quoting your online application reference number or your name and address if you've sent a paper application.
+If you wish to make your payment over the phone, call 0151 233 3021, quoting your online application reference number.

 What happens next?